-Where there has been a serious breach in relation to a safeguarding concern or a criminal act, a referral may be made to the Disclosure and Barring Service (for England, Wales and Northern Ireland) or Disclosure Scotland.
+Where there has been a serious breach in relation to a safeguarding concern or a criminal act, a referral will be made to the appropriate body.
+In England and Wales this is the Disclosure and Barring Service.
+In Northern Ireland, Access NI, and in Scotland, Disclosure Scotland.
 This will be made in line with the relevant conditions set by these organisations.

-Any request for an appeal must follow the appeals process.
+Any request for an appeal must follow the appeals and review procedure.

 Information relating to investigations and sanctions applied under this policy will be treated in line with our managing information policy.